 (Sometimes the advertizing banners may be in bad taste.)
 People searching for a website that contains useful information, usually find it by using Google or some other search engine.
 Help them to find your site by listing it with as many search engines as practical.
 At the bottom of my home page you will find the free sites that I use to advertise my site to the search engines.
 I was pleasantly surprised to find that an earlier version of the document you are reading was catalogued by Google within a few days of my posting it on my website.

 This isn't really online research, but you can find out about it online.
 Men inherit their only Y-chromosome from their fathers.
 Since there is no other Y-chromosome for it to combine with, each man's Y-chromosome should be identical to his father's Y-chromosome.
 When a minor change does occur, it is inherited by all male offspring.
 DNA testing promises to solve the insolvable question of which families of the same surname are most closely related, when there is no documentation linking the families.
-The tests start at about $150 depending upon the number of markers that are tested, but the eventual promise of this research is that we will be able to say with certainty "Great-great grandfather Smith is descended from this line of Smiths, although we don't know his exact lineage."
+The cost of the test depends upon the number of markers that are tested, but the eventual promise of this research is that we will be able to say with certainty "Great-great grandfather Smith is descended from this line of Smiths, although we don't know his exact lineage."
 This site helps to explain it http://homepages.rootsweb.com/~patrak01/dna_background.htm

 Here is an example from my family: My cousin Cliff's ID number 46368 at: http://www.familytreedna.com/public/Buchanan/

-tests attempt to identify cousins (up to 5th cousins) based on
+attempt to identify cousins (up to 5th cousins) based on similarity of

-similarity of genes.
-This type of testing shows some promise but it is
+genes.
+This type of testing is currently the cheapest and most

 So I would spend my money on the Y-DNA test rather than mtDNA or Autosomal DNA except under special circumstances.

 Some Companies That Do DNA Testing (Not all companies do all tests.)